 The good news is, that this system can be trained.
 By getting crystal clear on our values, strengths and ideal life vision, we identify the things that matter to us and we focus on those.
 It helps us recognize the irrelevant information and consciously decide to focus on the information that matters.
 Our inner compass preserves the capacity of our brain to make more creative, empowered decision instead of reacting to the incoming information from moment to moment.

 Our core values show us what information to absorb, while our ideal vision helps us to take a long-term perspective.
-Our strengths help us build the competence to make the right decision.
+Then our strengths help us build the competence to make the right decision.

 Imagine a camera: Our values are the lens through which we process information, the ideal vision is what brings it into focus and the strengths tell us when it’s the right moment to hit the shutter – meaning, when to make the decision.